cosinekitty/sapphire/doc/Env.md

-For example, if a cable connected to AUDIO has 2 channels (stereo), and a cable connected to the FREQ CV input port has 1 channel, and there are no other input cables, then the outputs ENV and V/OCT will each have 2 channels.
+For example, if a cable connected to AUDIO has 2 channels (stereo), and a cable connected to the FREQ CV input port has 1 channel, and there are no other input cables, then the outputs ENV, GATE, and V/OCT will each have 2 channels.
 Because in this example the FREQ CV signal has only 1 channel, that one channel will be used to satisfy the second channel also.

-If instead you used a 2-channel FREQ CV input cable, each of the two output channels in the ENV and V/OCT ports would set their respective prefilters using the two CV voltages, one for each channel in the output.
+If instead you used a 2-channel FREQ CV input cable, each of the two output channels in would set their respective prefilters using the two CV voltages, one for each channel in the output.

 This system of polyphony treats all of the input ports equally, using the rules explained above.